-Custodial scheme is where you hand the money to the scheme provider.
+The custodial scheme is where you hand the money to the scheme provider.
 Should you have any dispute with the tenant upon the tenant vacating you may have problems, delays in attempting to apply the deposit money to any losses.
 Getting the money from the custodial scheme is not always straightforward.

-The Insurance backed scheme, you pay a small fee, the deposit is insured, and you keep the deposit money and may apply it to any losses after the tenancy ends.
+In the Insurance backed scheme, you pay a small fee, the deposit is insured, and you keep the deposit money and may apply it to any losses after the tenancy ends.

 You must obtain an inventory; you can attempt to do this yourself if you want.
 British Landlords Association members can download a free inventory template from the document section.

-If you do not have an inventory which has been checked and signed by the tenant, then potentially you may have problems applying any deductions from the deposit money.
+If you do not have an inventory that has been checked and signed by the tenant, then potentially you may have problems applying any deductions from the deposit money.
 For this reason, it is best to have an inventory in place to avoid contention when the tenant is vacating.